MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 4. Choose the **Bins** action.
 5. Select the first row, for bin S-01-0001, and then choose the **Contents** action.

-    Notice in the **Bin Content** window that item LS-75 is already set up as content in bin S-01-0001.
+    Notice on the **Bin Content** page that item LS-75 is already set up as content in bin S-01-0001.

 6. Choose the **New** action.
 7. Select the **Fixed** and the **Default** fields.